 As I was researching and learning about branding so I can become a better brand designer for my clients, I noticed a problem: the information I was finding was inapplicable for the clients I was working with: small service based business owners and creatives.
 They didn’t have the budget nor the capacity to implement branding on such a scale.
 They didn’t need to do it on such a scale.

 Other type of information that I’ve found sounded like muddy spiritual hippy wisdom, which seems great when you hear it, but it leaves you wondering “How on Earth do I do this?”

 Yes, some of the information was excellent.
 I learned from it and I became better, and started developing some ideas of my own.
 I’ve combined things in my head that I didn’t see explained in such a manner before, and I thought I had something here.
 Over time, these ideas grew into a framework that I now teach.

 But you may be skeptical, why did I go through all this trouble?
 Why do I think The Human Centered Brand has any merit?

-Allow me to explain.
+Allow me to explain by comparing the 3 different approaches.
 Let's meet our first contender: